 This course will discuss federal and state laws that deal with predatory lending.
 This course will also help students to identify predatory practices that are either illegal or bad for the consumer and how to work with consumers to avoid the consequences of these actions.

-This course will explore the application of Corporate Social Responsibility (CSR) to tax planning, strategy and policy.
+This course will explore the application of CSR to tax planning, strategy and policy.
 Issues of taxation have largely been excluded from the core CSR discussion.
 Such exclusion is largely predicated on the notion that the primary purpose of any entity is to minimize or avoid tax through any legal means possible.
 As a result, many corporations develop elaborate and aggressive tax avoidance strategies to accomplish this goal and many corporations even view their tax departments as profit centers.
 In an effort to incorporate CSR in the tax planning process, some experts have advanced that corporations engage remedial measures.
-This course will discuss many of these measures while also probing the extent to which race and socioeconomic statuses have a palatable effect on corporate tax policy.
+This course will discuss many of these measures while also probing the extent to which race and socio economic status have a palatable effect on corporate tax policy.
+(One credit)

 - $232.21 per credit hour for in-state students. ($1,857.68 for both summer sessions)